Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Theory

 To simulate the fully temporally-localized photons discussed previously with MPS as the input state, $\ket{1}\ket{1}$, where a single photon is localized to each Gaussian, we let $f_i(\omega) = g_i(\omega)$.
 To simulate the $\ket{2}$ input state, where both photons are identically distributed over the entire envelope, we let \mbox{$f_1(\omega)=f_2(\omega) = g_1(\omega) + g_2(\omega)$}.
 From the equations above, we can see that if $t_b=0$, these are the same initial states (indistinguishable), as the temporal localization of the photons is the only distinguishing feature between these two input states.

-Lastly, we note that while the chosen MPS representation of the Fock states required full localization/delocalization of the single photons within the pulse envelope (due to each Fock pulse containing indistinguishable photons), the scattering theory formalism allows for complete control over the spectral profile of the input state (as a result of being a function of two frequencies).
+Lastly, we note that the scattering theory formalism conveniently allows for complete control over the spectral profile of the input state (as a result of being a function of two frequencies).
 This allows a continuous analysis of the localization of the photons in the temporal envelope peaks, as we can define a {\it quantum-correlation mixing parameter} $\alpha\in[0,0.5]$, and take our single-photon spectral functions to be given by

+where $\alpha$ coherently tunes the localization of the single photon temporal modes via the weights of a superposition of the overall state.

-It can easily be seen that for $\alpha=0$, we would then have the $\ket{1}\ket{1}$ state, as we have $f_i(\omega)=g_i(\omega)$ while for $\alpha=0.5$, we would have equal contributions of both terms and have the $\ket{2}$ input state.
-Intermediate values of $\alpha$ then describe an interpolation between these conditions, with the photons being delocalized, but with probabilities favoring a single temporal Gaussian.
+It can easily be seen that for $\alpha=0$, we then have the $\ket{1}\ket{1}$ state, as we have $f_i(\omega)=g_i(\omega)$ while for $\alpha=0.5$, we have equal contributions of both terms and have the $\ket{2}$ input state.
+Intermediate values of $\alpha$ then describe an interpolation between these conditions, with the photons being delocalized, but with probabilities favoring a single temporal Gaussian as well.

+Many of the previously described quantities are more difficult or impossible to calculate using MPS due to the output state being factorized as an MPS instead of having direct access to the output joint spectral amplitude.
 This demonstrates that there are subtle differences as well as advantages and disadvantages of using either MPS or scattering theory to explore two-photon scattering.